mnot/I-D/transport-metadata-impact/draft.md

 ## Security and Privacy

-In late 2014, it was found that Verizon was injecting HTTP headers into requests that identified their mobile customers using a unique identifier, allowing "third-party advertisers and websites to assemble a deep, permanent profile of visitors' web browsing habits without their consent."  {{X-UIDH}}
+It's been established {{Injection}} that many network operators inject HTTP headers into requests, in order to identify their customers using a unique identifier, thereby allowing "third-party advertisers and websites to assemble a deep, permanent profile of visitors' web browsing habits without their consent." {{X-UIDH}}

-In doing so, Verizon was taking advantage of a relatively unconstrained extension point in the HTTP protocol -- header fields.
+In doing so, these networks are taking advantage of a relatively unconstrained extension point in the HTTP protocol -- header fields.
 While HTTP header fields do require registration {{RFC3864}}, the requirements are lax, and fields are often used without registration, because there is no technical enforcement of the requirements, due to HTTP's policy of ignoring unrecognized header fields {{RFC7230}}.

 HTTP header fields can be made a protected end-to-end facility by using HTTPS, avoiding the risk of such injection.
 A new transport metadata facility that explicitly allows any node on the path to add arbitrary metadata cannot.